Awards

 Essays

-- The conversation on intellectual property and national security needs to focus more on technological competitor nations’ potential use of U.S. patents as an offensive tool
+- The conversation on intellectual property and national security needs to focus more on technological competitor nations’ potential use of U.S. patents as an offense strategy.

 - Why Bayh-Dole march-in rights continue to be important to the balance of the patent system.